Connecting Gaia Sky instances¶

 Set the property

-Add the locations of all desired slaves under the properties
+Add the locations of all desired slaves under the settings

 For example, in order to connect the master with two slaves, both running locally (